Early Muslim conquests: Conquest of Egypt: 639–642

 The Byzantine province of Egypt held strategic importance for its grain production, naval yards, and as a base for further conquests in Africa.
 The Muslim general Amr ibn al-As began the conquest of the province on his own initiative in 639.
 The majority of the Byzantine forces in Egypt were locally raised Coptic forces, intended to serve more as a police force; since the vast majority of Egyptians lived in the Nile River valley, surrounded on both the eastern and western sides by desert, Egypt was felt to be a relatively secure province.
-In December 639, Amr entered the Sinai with a large force and took Pelusium, on the edge of the Nile River valley, and then defeated a Byzantine counter-attack at Bibays.
-Contrary to expectations, the Arabs did not head for Alexandria, the capital of Egypt, but instead for a major fortress known as Babylon located at what is now Cairo.
+In December 639, Amr entered the Sinai with a large force and captured Pelusium, on the edge of the Nile River valley, and then defeated a Byzantine counter-attack at Bibays.
+Contrary to expectations, the Arabs did not head for Alexandria, the capital of Egypt, but instead for the Babylon Fortress located at what is now Cairo.
 Amr was planning to divide the Nile River valley in two.
 The Arab forces won a major victory at the Battle of Heliopolis in 640, but they found it difficult to advance further because major cities in the Nile Delta were protected by water and because Amr lacked the machinery to break down city fortifications.

 The Arabs laid siege to Babylon, and its starving garrison surrendered on 9 April 641.
 Nevertheless, the province was scarcely urbanized and the defenders lost hope of receiving reinforcements from Constantinople when the emperor Heraclius died in 641.
 Afterwards, the Arabs turned north into the Nile Delta and laid siege to Alexandria.
-The last major center to fall into Arab hands was Alexandria, which capitulated in September 642.
+The last major urban center to fall into Arab hands was Alexandria, which capitulated in September 642.
 According to Hugh Kennedy, "Of all the early Muslim conquests, that of Egypt was the swiftest and most complete. [...]
 Seldom in history can so massive a political change have happened so swiftly and been so long lasting."
-In 644, the Arabs suffered a major defeat by the Caspian Sea when an invading Muslim army was almost wiped out by the cavalry of the Khazar Khanate, and, seeing a chance to take back Egypt, the Byzantines launched an amphibious attack which took back Alexandria for a short period of time.
-Though most of Egypt is desert, the Nile Delta has some of the most productive and fertile farmland in the entire world, which had made Egypt the "granary" of the Byzantine empire.
+In 644, the Arabs suffered a major defeat by the Caspian Sea when an invading Muslim army was almost wiped out by the cavalry of the Khazar Khaganate, and, seeing a chance to take back Egypt, the Byzantines launched an amphibious attack which temporarily took back Alexandria.
+Though most of Egypt is desert, the Nile Delta has some of the most productive and fertile farmland in the entire world, which had made Egypt the "granary" of the Byzantine Empire.
 Control of Egypt meant that the caliphate could weather droughts without the fear of famine, laying the basis for the future prosperity of the caliphate.